Rebar Safety

 Where to get water in Reno, Sparks and Gerlach?

-Water sales are at the town shop behind the post office.
+Water sales are in front of the town shop behind the post office.
+The water sales will benefit the Kerak Shrine and the Gerlach GID.

 The Gerlach GID (the local governing body of Gerlach) will be selling potable water to fill up RVs and water tanks of any size, with the funds going to support the town of Gerlach.
 Look out for directional signs just as you enter town on Main Street, the station is located in front of the town’s Community Center.
-Rates are 50 cents per gallon up to 100 gallons, 45 cents per gallon between 100 and 200 gallons, and 40 cents per gallon for above 200 gallons.
+Rates are 60 cents per gallon.
 6 and 7—gallon water containers also available (free water with purchase of container).
-Cash only, but ATM is onsite.
+Payment can be made either by credit card or cash.

 Reno and Sparks